agendreau/covid_vaccine_sign_up/README.md

-# Covid Vaccine Automated Monitoring and Sign Up
+# Kroger Covid Vaccine Monitoring and Automated Sign Up
-Continually monitor vaccine availability and sign yourself up with a bot when one becomes available
+Continually monitor Kroger's COVID vaccine availability and sign yourself up with a bot when one becomes available

 This code is based on my recent medium article, which can be found at